briancappello/flask-unchained/docs/tutorial/getting_started.rst

    git commit -m 'initial hello world commit'

-OK, everything works, but it doesn't do anything more than display a static page.
-Let's make things a bit more interesting by moving on to :doc:`templates_and_static_assets`.
+OK, everything works, but this is about as basic as it gets.
+Let's make things a bit more interesting by moving on to :doc:`views_templates_and_static_assets`.